Military Academy Nominations

 More information on 2021 Academy Days will be posted later this month.
 Please check back for more details.

 Thank you for your interest in serving the United States by attending a service academy.

 Keep in mind that each academy has its own application process.
 You must meet these requirements and be accepted for admission to attend an academy.
 Nomination alone is not sufficient, as each academy reviews nominees to ensure they are scholastically and physically qualified.
 Visit the links below to learn more about applying to each academy.***

 ***Note: A congressional nomination is not needed for admittance to the U.S. Coast Guard Academy.
 Apply directly to the USCGA.

-Senator Tester’s office will begin accepting nomination requests for the 2019-2020 application cycle on April 1, 2019.
-All four components of the nomination request must be completed and received by Senator Tester’s Academy Nominations Coordinator in Kalispell no later than November 1, 2019.
-See below for more details.
+Senator Tester’s office is currently accepting nomination requests for the 2021-2022 application cycle.
+All four components of the nomination request must be completed and received by Senator Tester’s Academy Nominations Coordinator in Kalispell no later than November 1, 2021.

 Before you request a nomination, please make sure you are eligible to apply to a service academy.
 Applicants for nomination must meet the following requirements as of July 1 of the year of admission to a service academy: